STDs and Relationships

-I was blessed to have this sort of reaction from my parents – not everyone is this lucky – but I am telling you this now, because it is certainly possible.
+I was blessed to have that sort of reaction from my parents – not everyone is that lucky – but I am telling you this now, because it is definitely possible.
 If not from your parental figures, it is possible from extended family and friends as well.

 So, do your best not to embrace any of the miserable reactions you hear.
-Rather, know it’s quite possible for someone to be concerned in a constructive way, want to learn more, and choose to love you despite your STD and sans the little information they’ve heard in the media or otherwise about sex and STDs.
+Instead, know it’s quite possible for someone to be concerned in a constructive way, want to learn more, and choose to love you despite your STD and sans the inaccurate information they’ve heard in the media or otherwise about sex and STDs.

 Lastly, remember, it’s also quite possible for those incredibly crappy responses to leap into this category over time.